bifurcationkit/BifurcationKit.jl/docs/src/index.md

 orbitguess_f = vcat(vec(orbitguess), 2pi/ωH) |> vec
 ```

 The second remark concerns the phase `0.235` written above.
-To account for the additional parameter, periodic orbit localisation using Shooting methods or Finite Differences methods add an additional constraint.
+To account for the additional parameter, periodic orbit localisation using Shooting methods or Finite Differences methods requires an additional constraint.
 In the present case, this constraint is

 $$< u(0) - u_{hopf}, \phi> = 0$$